-Type: integer [in seconds]
+Type: integer [seconds]

 Required: yes, if you want caching

 Default: N/A

 Description: The time in seconds after which the SPS plugin requires a new Okta authentication for the next new session of the user.
 The time is measured from the last Okta authentication of the user.
+Recommended value: 3600.